LezWatch/LezWatch/_writing/actors.md

 ## Content

 Who is the person.
 This can be as long as needed.
+Don't repeat anything we cover elsewhere (like birthday).

 ## Sidebar

 ## Actor Photo

-Pick the best headshot you can, and don't worry about licensing.
+Pick the best headshot you can, and don't worry about licensing right now.

 ### Gender Identity